corvus-dotnet/Corvus.Tenancy/README.md

 ## Features

 ### Tenant
-Basic Tenant features, including storage and retrieval of tenants, support for tenants-of-tenants, indivudal tenant configuration and properties.
+Basic Tenant features, including storage and retrieval of tenants, support for tenants-of-tenants, individal tenant configuration and properties.

 ### Blob Storage
 The ability to configure, acquire, and create Blob Containers.

 ### Cosmos
-The ability to configure, acquire, and create Cosmos SDK V3 Container
+The ability to configure, acquire, and create Cosmos SDK V3 Containers.

 ## Licenses